Pácina Chianti Wine Tour: An Old Soul Lets Mother Nature Craft Their Organic Wine

 We walked down a country lane complete with cypress trees and vineyards to both sides on this clear sunny day, and couldn’t help but be drawn into nature.
 This kind of visit is the essence of slow travel, and I love getting lost in the landscape.
 These wines are completely organic, with vines that are tended without the use of chemicals.

-Giovanna explained their philosophy as we walked - to be as noninvasive as possible to ensure sustainability.
+As we walked, Giovanna explained their philosophy - be as noninvasive as possible to ensure sustainability.
+Simple.
+Natural.